Charitable Donations: Techniques To Increase Your Tax Benefit

 A technique that is seeing renewed interest is bunching charitable contributions every other year or even less frequently.
 In the year that you bunch your charitable contributions, you would plan that your total itemized deductions, including charitable contributions, exceeds the standard deduction.
 In other years, you would take the standard deduction and not make any charitable contributions.

-This technique works well from an income tax planning standpoint but may make it difficult for the charities you support to budget and maintain appropriate cash flow each year.
+This technique can still work well from an income tax planning standpoint but may make it difficult for the charities you support to budget and maintain appropriate cash flow each year.
 Additionally, this technique requires that you create a monitoring system for yourself to track the years you plan to itemize and match that to the years that you make your charitable gifts.

 2. DONOR-ADVISED FUNDS